 This easy Lemon Chicken Salad with Buttermilk Dressing is one of my most requested recipes ~ the tender crispy chicken on top of fresh greens and drenched in creamy buttermilk dressing is a healthy main course salad the whole family loves!

-This wonderful chicken salad is a staple in our house.
-It’s probably the most requested recipe I make.
+lemon chicken salad is a staple in our house

 There’s something about the warm chicken paired with a crisp salad that’s irresistible.
 It feels light and healthy, yet super satisfying.
 It’s a perfect transition meal when winter has dragged on and everybody’s starting to crave something lighter.